 Only flush the 3 Ps (Paper, Pee, and Poop).
 Flushing of other items can cause backups because private property's lateral line may be as small as three inches in diameter.

-Do not dispose of oil, fat, or grease (FOG) into the City sewer.
+Do not dispose of fats, oil, or grease (FOG) into the City sewer.
 Commercial operations such as restaurants are required to have a grease trap.
 Industrial wastewater generators are required to install a pretreatment facility to process waste prior to disposal.
 Learn how to dispose of these items properly on our FOG webpage.

 If you are not the property owner and want to protect against potential uninsurable damage to your personal property, share these maintenance and preventive tips with your landlord, manager, or the property owner.